mindis/snowplow.github.com/technology/index.md

 * View the [technical documentation] [tech-docs] to learn more about each subsystem.
 * View the [setup guide] [setup-guide] for step-by-step instructions on installing individual subsystems, and Snowplow as a whole.

+## Built on AWS

+Snowplow is built on top AWS, and makes extensive use of Cloudfront, Elastic Beanstalk, Elastic Mapreduce and Amazon Redshift.

 <img src="/static/img/APN_Standard_Technology_Partner.png" title="Amazon Web Services Technology Partner" width="250" />

-*Snowplow Analytics is proud to be an Amazon Web Services Technology Partner.*
+*We are proud to be an Amazon Web Services Technology Partner.*

 [js-tracker]: https://github.com/snowplow/snowplow/tree/master/1-trackers/javascript-tracker